fortran-lang/http-client/README.md

         print *, 'Error message:', response%err_msg
     else
         !
 Print the response details

-        print *, 'Response Code    :', response%status_code
+        !
+The HTTP status code of the response (e.g., 200 for success, 404 for not found, etc.). print *, 'Response Code    :', response%status_code

-        print *, 'Response Length  :', response%content_length
+        !
+The length of the response content. print *, 'Response Length  :', response%content_length

-        print *, 'Response Method  :', response%method
+        !
+The HTTP method used in the request (e.g., GET, POST, etc.). print *, 'Response Method  :', response%method

-        print *, 'Response Content :', response%content
+        !
+The content of the response, which, in this case, contains JSON data. print *, 'Response Content :', response%content
     end if